stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on deployments with unsafe /proc mount on containers
+**Description**: Alert on deployments with unsafe /proc mount (procMount=Unmasked) that will bypass the default masking behavior of the container runtime

-**Remediation**: Ensure container does not exposes unsafe parts of /proc.
+**Remediation**: Ensure container does not unsafely exposes parts of /proc by setting procMount=Default.
+Unmasked ProcMount bypasses the default masking behavior of the container runtime.
+See https://kubernetes.io/docs/concepts/security/pod-security-standards/ for more details.

 **Template**: [unsafe-proc-mount](generated/templates.md#unsafe-proc-mount)